You have a great email design. You have lead magnets in place. You’ve just had a lead opt into your newsletter or email list. Congrats!

 Welcome emails have some of the highest open and click-through rates of all the emails you’ll ever send a subscriber.
 That’s daunting, yes, but you also have a great opportunity on your hands.
 Using that opportunity wisely is now up to you.

-The eight tips above should provide you with all the guidance you need to begin writing your own awesome, high-converting welcome emails.
+The eight tips above should provide you with all the guidance you need to begin writing your own high-converting, great welcome emails.